James Irvin (politician)

 James Irvin (February 18, 1800 – November 28, 1862) was an American politician.
 Irvin was a prominent agriculturalist and ironmaster in Centre County, Pennsylvania.
 Irvin represented in the 27th and 28th Congresses.
 Irvin unsuccessfully ran for governor of Pennsylvania in 1847, losing to incumbent governor Francis Rawn Shunk.

 Biography

 In 1855, the General Assembly of the Commonwealth of Pennsylvania chartered the Farmer's High School.
 The school's trustees decided to build the school on 200 acre of Centre County land donated by Irvin.
 That Farmer's High School is now Pennsylvania State University.
 Irvin Hall, one of Penn State's oldest residential halls, is named in his honor.

 Irvin died from a case of Smallpox in Hecla, Centre County, Pennsylvania, on November 28, 1862.
 He is buried in Union Cemetery in Bellefonte, Pennsylvania.

 The Oak Hall Historic District, associated with his dwelling in College Township, Pennsylvania, was added to the National Register of Historic Places in 1977.
 Also on the Register is the Monroe Furnace, which he established in 1849.
-Though it is debated if the furnace was established by him independently or if the site for the furnace was developed for a man named "Caleb Quincy Shaffer".